GabeScott/standard-works-vault/General Conference/1975 April - My Mother Gained a Better Son.md

 It is my testimony today that I never had to leave the Church nor cause my mother any concern about my behavior.
 As I lived the gospel principles taught by the missionaries, and as I studied the principles myself, I had the assurance from my Father in heaven that my future outcome would be one that I would never have to worry about.

 I have always tried since baptism to put the principles of the gospel in practice.
-I have always especially loved this scripture that I came across in Matthew: “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
-(Matt.
-6:33.)
+I have always especially loved this scripture that I came across in Matthew: “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.” ([[Matthew 6.33|Matt.
+6:33]].)

 I have tried in all of my years of membership in the Church to never refuse the Church whenever a call came to me.
 I have surely been blessed by the Lord as I have lived the gospel principles, and I have come to appreciate the sacred priesthood that I hold.